Service resilience

 • Microsoft Graph notification subscription and relay service

 The Microsoft Graph notification subscription and relay service is an ongoing process rather than a one-off action.
 If an outage were to occur during your online session, Cloud Drive Mapper (CDM) will stop receiving silent notifications from Microsoft Graph.
-These silent notifications alert CDM about changes to folders or files in Microsoft 365.
+These silent notifications alert CDM to changes in folders or files in Microsoft 365.
 An outage could result in a temporary delay between the local file system and Microsoft 365.
 However, CDM is not wholly vulnerable to outages of this kind as it also has an in-built system of triggering delta-checks for changes in the cloud.
 This happens based on internal timers and in response to different cues.